-The Champion of Enactus represents a partner or business leader that plays an instrumental role in supporting and spreading the word about the organization.
+The Champion of Enactus represents a partner or business leader that plays an instrumental role in supporting and advancing the work of Enactus Canada.

 The Whitney Barham Social Justice Bursary of $2,500 is awarded to one student that has demonstrated an active role in promoting social justice.